 By pursuing your MBA, you are making an investment in your future, and Freeman is committed to assisting students through the process of obtaining the financial resources necessary to help you achieve your goals.
-Our students combine personal funds, employer sponsorships, outside resources, Freeman MBA scholarships, and loans through Tulane University's Office of Financial Aid to help realize their education goals.
+Our students combine personal funds, employer sponsorships, outside resources, Freeman MBA fellowships, and loans through Tulane University's Office of Financial Aid to help realize their education goals.

 |MBA Tuition and Fees||Year One||Year Two|